What Does Addyi Do?

 According to Sprout Pharmaceuticals, the drug company that makes Addyi, the drug is believed to work on the part of the brain involved in sexual interest and desire.
+It belongs to a class of drugs that has sedative properties, known as serotonin 1A receptor agonists and a serotonin 2A receptor antagonists.
 However, the exact mechanism of action is not fully understood.

 The FDA rejected Addyi in both 2010 and 2013 because randomized clinical trials did not show that it was any better than a placebo.
 Those same trials raised serious safety concerns, mostly about the sedative effects of the drug.

 A new randomized trial was conducted that attempted to address both concerns.
 The company changed the definition of effectiveness and instructed women to take the pill at night.
 Using the new definition of effectiveness, the trial found that the pill increased desire in about 10% of the women who used it.
 In those women, increased desire resulted in about one more sexually satisfying event per month.
 Even with nighttime dosing, however, the new trial found that women who took Addyi were twice as likely to be involved in car accidents and other accidental injuries as those who took the placebo.

-After reviewing these results, the FDA asked the sponsor to investigate whether the serious adverse events were the result of Addyi being used in conjunction with other medications.
-Some of the less dangerous side effects, including sleepiness, dizziness, and fatigue were reported more often in women who used hormonal contraceptives.
-This is because hormonal contraceptives are known to affect a certain enzyme (CYP3A4) which can increase flibanserin exposure by 40%.
+After reviewing these results, the FDA asked the sponsor to investigate whether the serious adverse events resulted from Addyi being used in conjunction with other medications.
+Some of the less dangerous side effects, including sleepiness, dizziness, and fatigue, were reported more often in women who used hormonal contraceptives.
+This is because hormonal contraceptives are known to affect a certain enzyme (CYP3A4), which can increase flibanserin exposure by 40%.

 Beyond hormonal contraceptives, various other medications described in the FDA medication guide could worsen adverse events such as fainting or low blood pressure when taken concurrently with Addyi.
 During Phase III trials, women who were already taking certain drugs, such as antiepileptic drugs, anti-anxiety drugs (benzodiazepines), antidepressants, antipsychotics, mood stabilizers, narcotics, certain vaginal lubricants, or even the herb St. John’s wort, were barred from participating.